draiimon/PanicSense/database-setup.md

 # Database Setup Instructions for Render

+> **UPDATE**: We've now updated the Dockerfile and render.yaml to automatically run database migrations on startup.
+The steps below should no longer be necessary for new deployments after April 2, 2025.

-After deploying to Render, you need to run the migration script manually to add the missing columns.
-Here's how:
+If you still need to run migrations manually, here's how:

 1. Go to your Render dashboard
 2. Open the PostgreSQL database instance